Lay Me Down in Sheets of Linen

 And this general phenomenon raises an interesting prospect that there are many technologies or practices of the past that were highly effective and meritorious that somehow became sidelined and forgotten over time.

 I decided to test this out with linen sheets.
 So far as I’m concerned, this is a clear case in point.
-I can see no case for cotton much less synthetics over linen.
+I can see no case for cotton, much less synthetics, over linen.
 You might not agree (a man I know rejects them because they feel too primitive) but I’m guessing that you will agree with me if you are willing to try them out.

 For my own part, I hang dry mine in the sun because doing so is delightful.
 And please don’t be mortified: I hand wash mine in a tub because this also delights me.
 It’s super easy and works wonderfully.
-That’s the old-fashioned way but there is nothing wrong with choosing the new fashion of a machine either.
+That’s the old-fashioned way, but there is nothing wrong with choosing the new fashion of a machine either.

 Think about this more philosophically and what it implies.
 We spend a third of our lives in bed.
 We’ve done this for hundreds of years since beds became a common household item.
 You would think we had this going well by now, that we would know what’s what.
-And yet look: people still use duvets rather than bedspreads or quilts, even though the latter are far breathable and more wonderful.
+And yet look: People still use duvets rather than bedspreads or quilts, even though the latter are far more breathable and more wonderful.

 If this observation is correct, it says something about the human capacity of forgetting.
 It simply is not the case that the newest is the best.
 Things get lost along the way, and it is up to each new generation to undertake that exciting treasure hunt to find out what that might be.
 I would add linen sheets to the list.